 12. Marine Drive

-Marine Drive has been featured in numerous Bollywood movies.
+Marine Drive is one of the popular tourist places in Mumbai and has been featured in numerous Bollywood movies.
 The cars whizz past continuously on this two-mile stretch of the C shaped Highway that lines the sea coast.

 The windswept beautifully laid boulevard along the highway is a very popular tourist attraction.
 There are vendors selling little toys and knick-knacks.
 One can have roasted peanuts and coconut water.
 There are horse drawn carriages for joy rides.

 Seen from the Kamala Nehru Park (Malabar Hills) in the night, the glittering street lights look like beads and so Marine drive is called as the ‘Queens Necklace’.